Want to increase sales and boost your bottom line?

 Insights

-This helps to identify and improve good practice and offers learning that can develop new strategies.
+This helps identify and improve good practices, offering learning that can lead to the development of new strategies.

 Communication

-Communication, both internally amongst teams and with other departments such as marketing, are essential factors in sales.
+Communication, both internally amongst teams and with other departments such as marketing, is an essential factor in sales.

 Too often, though, barriers prevent agents from communicating effectively.
 Teams break into silos, and departments don’t see eye to eye.